AndresMGA/harmonica_react/README.md

 >### UPDATE STATE - onTimeUpdate(time)...
 ```
     This function is triggered by <AudioPlayer>
-    Checks current playback time for matching event
+    Checks the current playback time for a matching
-    in events.json
+    event in events.json

     If a new event is due:
         - passes new cursor position to <ScoreSVG>